P11D Explained: tips for completing your P11D

 The exemption applies equally to benefits provided to the employee or to the employee’s family or household.

-If the employer is a close company, and the benefit is provided to an individual who is a director or other office holder of the company (or to a member of their family or household) the exemption is capped at a total cost of £300 per tax year.
-If any of these conditions is not met, the benefit is taxed in the normal way, subject to any other exemptions or allowable deductions and it must be reported on a P11D as appropriate.
+If the employer is a close company, and the benefit is provided to an individual who is a director or other office holder of the company (or to a member of their family or household), the exemption is capped at a total cost of £300 per tax year.
+If any of these conditions is not met, the benefit is taxed in the normal way, and subject to any other exemptions or allowable deductions and it must be reported on a P11D as appropriate.

-Box L: Assets made available to employees without transfer
+P11D Box L: Assets made available to employees without transfer

-This is not the most common type of benefit in kind, so if you have not come across ‘assets made available’ for a while, don’t forget there is a detailed method of calculating the taxable value (cash equivalent) of an asset provided to an employee which is made available for private use.
+This is not the most common type of benefit in kind, so if you have not come across ‘assets made available’ for a while, don’t forget there is a detailed method of calculating the taxable value (cash equivalent) of an asset provided to an employee that is made available for private use.

 You will need a clear description of the asset and the market value (in most cases, cost) when the asset was first applied as an employment-related benefit.
 This does not apply to land.
 For land, the rent that might reasonably be expected to be obtained on a letting from year to year is required.
 Then you will need to know the amount of salary or cash pay foregone by the relevant employee under Optional Remuneration Arrangements rules and any amount made good by the employee or that has suffered a tax deduction.